Skew left braces and isomorphism problems for Hopf-Galois structures on Galois extensions: Hopf-Galois structures and Skew left braces

 Greither and Pareigis \cite{GP87} classify the Hopf-Galois structures admitted by a finite separable extension of fields in group theoretic terms.
 Specializing to the case in which $ L/K $ is a Galois extension with Galois group $ G $, their theorem states that there is a bijection between Hopf-Galois structures admitted by $ L/K $ and regular $ G $-stable subgroups of $ \Perm(G) $.
-Given such a subgroup $ N $, the Hopf algebra giving the Hopf-Galois structure corresponding to $ N $ is $ H_{N}=L[N]^{G} $, where $ G $ acts on $ L $ as Galois automorphisms and on $ N $ via $ \,^{g}\eta = \lambda(g)\eta\lambda(g)^{-1} $ (the assumption that $ N $ is $ G $-stable ensures that this is indeed an action of $ G $ on $ N $).
-The action of $ H_{N} $ on $ L $ is then given by
+Given such a subgroup $ N $, the Hopf algebra giving the Hopf-Galois structure corresponding to $ N $ is $ H_{N}:=L[N]^{G} $, where $ G $ acts on $ L $ as Galois automorphisms and on $ N $ via $ \,^{\sigma}\eta = \lambda(\sigma)\eta\lambda(\sigma)^{-1} $ (the assumption that $ N $ is $ G $-stable ensures that this is indeed an action of $ G $ on $ N $).
+The theorem of Greither and Pareigis also specifies the action of $ H_{N} $ on $ L $, but we shall not need this information in what follows.